Estimated reading time: 0 minutes

 Title Search Process

 When you receive the keys to your new home, you may already have an idea about the work that goes into a successful closing.
-However, few new homeowners recognize the efforts involved in a title search and underwriting a title insurance policy – one part of your closing that can prove invaluable down the road.
+However, few new homeowners recognize the efforts involved in a title search and underwriting a title insurance policy.
+The title search process is one that few people realize happens and is vital for protecting your investment.

 Title Search Findings

-Title searchers uncover more than simply liens and judgments.
+Title searchers uncover more than simply liens and judgments through this process.
 A thorough title search will include information about mortgages, street and sewer assessments, taxes and levies, and countless other issues that may taint an otherwise sound transaction.

-For instance, a title searcher may examine a property and find no judgments or liens, but uncover special building restrictions of which the buyer was unaware.
-Or the title search may disclose previously established easements, such as civil, sewer or power.
+For instance, a title searcher may examine a property and find no judgments or liens, but uncover special building restrictions.
+Or, the title search may disclose previously established easements, such as civil, sewer or power.
 A title searcher may find that some part of the property encroaches on neighboring land, warning against possible ownership issues in the future.

 To learn more about the entire title insurance process visit our Interactive Guide To Title Insurance

-Even for a newly constructed property, a title search can be quite time-consuming.
-While the actual structure in question may be new, the land on which it resides has likely transferred hands countless times prior to the new construction, making ownership issues a possibility down the road.
+Even for a newly constructed property, the title search process can be quite time-consuming.
+While the actual structure in question may be new, the land on which it resides has likely transferred hands countless times prior, making ownership issues a possibility down the road.
 Additionally, and in particular, with respect to a newly built home, there is no guarantee that subcontractors and/or suppliers have not placed liens on the property for unpaid debts.

 The legwork behind the issuance of a title insurance policy is rarely seen by the buyers or sellers of a property.
 Title professionals work to remove any existing “clouds” (judgments, easements, liens, etc.) prior to issuing a policy in order to decrease their financial risk to insure the title.
 When a cloud is difficult to clear or significant enough to question the wisdom of following through with the transaction, the title company will make this known to the prospective buyer.